Best Kitchen Layout Ideas, Including Pros and Cons

 Ergonomic design | HENADZI KlLENT/Shutterstock

-A pantry is a separate area for storing dry goods, snacks, other foods, and less frequently used items or appliances.
-It can be attached to your kitchen (butler style), built-in or free-standing.
-Pantries offer additional storage and can add visual appeal to your kitchen.
+A pantry is a designated area for storing dry goods, snacks, other food items, and less frequently used appliances.
+It can be attached to your kitchen (butler-style), built-in, or free-standing.
+Pantries provide additional storage and can enhance the visual appeal of your kitchen.

 Walk-in pantry